-The Warriors’ seesawing rivalry with the Penrith Panthers includes two shared coaches, several stars who have turned out for both clubs, two finals matches and a truckload of points.
-But after 26 seasons, it’s the Panthers who hold the advantage after getting the better of the Warriors in recent years.
+The Warriors’ seesawing rivalry with the Penrith Panthers includes two shared coaches (three if you count a Panthers assistant who returned to take the head coach reins at the Warriors), several stars who have turned out for both clubs, two finals matches and a truckload of points.
+But after 28 seasons, it’s the Panthers who hold the advantage after getting the better of the Warriors in recent years.

 Biggest wins: Penrith – 62-6 at Centrebet Stadium, 2013; Warriors – 52-8 at Mt Smart Stadium, 2001.